helium/HIP/0069-reassertion-fee-reduction.md

 # Success Metrics

-Success may be measured, once we see hotspots moving to a distance of 10km or greater, within Res8 hexes that contain less than 3 hotspots.
+Success may be measured, once we see MORE hotspots moving to a distance of 10km or greater, within Res8 hexes that contain less than 3 hotspots.